Dajan Hashemi

-Dajan Hashemi (دایان هاشمی; born 21 November 2000) is a Danish footballer who plays as a forward for A-Liga team Brøndby IF.
+Dajan Hashemi (دایان هاشمی; born 21 November 2000) is a Danish footballer who plays as a forward for Damallsvenskan club AIK.
+Hashemi has represented the Denmark national team at youth level.
+Hashemi previously represented Damallsvenskan sides Linköping and Hammarby, Serie A club Sassuolo, and A-Liga clubs BSF, Nordsjælland, and most recently Brøndby.

 Club career

 Hashemi made her Elitedivisionen debut for BSF on 19 August 2017, and made her Damallsvenskan debut for Linköping on 13 October 2018.
 She is one of very few Danish footballers to play abroad before reaching the age of 18.
 She made her UEFA debut on 17 October 2018 in the 2018–19 UEFA Women's Champions League knockout phase against Paris Saint-Germain Féminine.

+Hashemi signed with Damallsvenskan side AIK in September 2026, in a deal lasting through 2027.

 International career

 Youth

 Hashemi has represented Denmark at various youth levels, including the under-17 and under-19 teams.
 She made her UEFA debut for Denmark on 20 September 2016 with a goal against Slovakia in the 2017 UEFA European Under-17 Championship qualification.
 Hashemi was one of the leading scorers of the 2018 UEFA European Under-19 Championship with two goals against the Netherlands.
 Her performances have invited comparisons with fellow countrywoman Nadia Nadim.